jennifer04maldonado/netid/README.md

 Contributing
 ------------

-We think NetID, IPFS, and Ethereum are the helping to build the future of the internet and they're going to change the world.
+We think NetID, IPFS, and Ethereum are helping to build the future of the internet and they're going to change the world.
 We encourage you to be a part of this.

 TODO: add information about IRC channels and contact avenues for thoughts on improving netid